foundry-rs/starknet-foundry/docs/src/testing/gas-etimation.md

 the most costly component.
 What does it mean?

 Let's assume we have a function which uses 100 `Cairo steps`, 12 `range check builtins` and one `keccak builtin`.
-Table (from the `General case`) has gas cost defined for all builtins.
+[Table](https://docs.starknet.io/documentation/architecture_and_concepts/Network_Architecture/fee-mechanism/#general_case:~:text=and%20builtins%20used.-,The%20weights%20are%3A,-Step) (from the `Starknet documentation`) has gas cost defined for all builtins.
 In our case:
 - `Cairo step` - 0.01
 - `range check builtin` - 0.16
 - `keccak builtin` - 20.48